Caryl Phillips, novelist, playwright and essayist

 October 25, 8 p.m.

 "The Postcolonial Writer and the Historical Imaginary"

 A Panel Discussion with Professors Bina Gogineni, Saleema Waraich, and Tillman Nechtman

 All events are free and open to the public

 About Caryl Phillips

 He has taught at universities in Ghana, Sweden, Singapore, Barbados, India, and the United States, and in 1999 was the University of the West Indies Humanities Scholar of the Year.
-In 2002-3 he was a Fellow at the Centre for Scholars and Writers at the New York Public Library.
-Formerly Henry R. Luce Professor of Migration and Social Order at Columbia University, he is presently Professor of English at Yale University.
-He is an Honorary Fellow of The Queen's College, Oxford University.
+In 2002–03 he was a fellow at the Centre for Scholars and Writers at the New York Public Library.
+Formerly Henry R. Luce Professor of Migration and Social Order at Columbia University, he is presently a professor of English at Yale University.
+He is an honorary fellow of Queen's College, Oxford University.